ANALYSIS | Councillors walk out on Rick Chiarelli, the darkest cloud over stormy term | CBC News

 Councillors walk out on Rick Chiarelli, the darkest cloud over stormy term

-Councillor remaining in office is one of several signs council governs at whim of province
+Chiarelli remaining in office is 1 of several signs council governs at whim of province

-For the last meeting of a particularly difficult term of council, it lacked a certain amount of closure.
+For the last meeting of a particularly difficult term of Ottawa city council, it lacked a certain amount of closure.

-The meeting should have provided outgoing council members an opportunity to reflect on what it means to serve in public office and try to build a city, and to reach across the divides of the past four years.
+The meeting should have provided outgoing council members an opportunity to reflect on what it means to serve in public office, to try to build a city, and to reach across the divides of the past four years.

 Diane Deans tried.

-The Gloucester-Southgate councillor had a particularly tough term — she was diagnosed with ovarian cancer and her bid to run for mayor was scuttled after the now-infamous council meeting where she was turfed as the chair of the police board by a majority of her council colleagues.
+The Gloucester-Southgate councillor had a particularly tough term — she was diagnosed with ovarian cancer and her bid to run for mayor was scuttled after a now-infamous council meeting where she was turfed as the chair of the police board.

 She told CBC at the end of last summer that she had felt betrayed by her colleagues.
-In fact, Wednesday's meeting was the first one Deans attended in person since in-person council resumed in March.
+In fact, Wednesday's meeting was the first one Deans attended in person since that option returned in March.

 But after 28 years on council, Deans wanted to say a proper goodbye — and it was a classy one.

-She talked about how she didn't realize when she was first elected the passion she'd develop for the city and how much council can do "in terms of changing lives and setting a new direction for a city."
+She talked about how she didn't realize when she was first elected the passion she'd develop for the city, nor how much council can do "in terms of changing lives and setting a new direction for a city."

+And while she alluded to citywide tragedies, "personal animosity that really reached a crescendo," and some low points for her, Deans said she wasn't going to dwell on those.

 She joked El-Chantiry, also departing council after 19 years, had no rhythm and might want to take lessons now that he had more time on his hands.